Saint Gregory VII

 Saint Gregory VII’s Story

 The 10th century and the first half of the 11th were dark days for the Church, partly because the papacy was the pawn of various Roman families.
 In 1049, things began to change when Pope Leo IX, a reformer, was elected.
 He brought a young monk named Hildebrand to Rome as his counselor and special representative on important missions.
-He was to become Gregory VII.
+Hildebrand was to become Gregory VII.

-Gregory’s papal letters stress the role of bishop of Rome as the vicar of Christ and the visible center of unity in the Church.
+Gregory’s papal letters stress the role of the bishop of Rome as the vicar of Christ and the visible center of unity in the Church.
 He is well known for his long dispute with Holy Roman Emperor Henry IV over who should control the selection of bishops and abbots.

 Gregory fiercely resisted any attack on the liberty of the Church.
 For this he suffered and finally died in exile.
 He said, “I have loved justice and hated iniquity; therefore, I die in exile.”
 Thirty years later the Church finally won its struggle against lay investiture.

 The Gregorian Reform, a milestone in the history of Christ’s Church, was named after this man who tried to extricate the papacy and the whole Church from undue control by civil rulers.
-Against an unhealthy Church nationalism in some areas, Gregory reasserted the unity of the whole Church based on Christ and expressed in the bishop of Rome, the successor of Saint Peter.
+Against an unhealthy Church nationalism in some areas, Gregory reasserted the unity of the whole Church based on Christ, and expressed in the bishop of Rome, the successor of Saint Peter.